AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/form-data-model-service-as-step-in-workflow-video-use.md

 * [Download and deploy the setvalue bundle](https://forms.enablementadobe.com/content/DemoServerBundles/SetValueApp.core-1.0-SNAPSHOT.jar).
 This is the custom OSGI bundle which sets metadata properties.
 >![NOTE]In AEM Forms 6.5 and above this capability is available out of the box

-* Setup tomcat with SampleRest.war file as described [here](https://helpx.adobe.com/experience-manager/kt/forms/using/preparing-datasource-for-form-data-model-tutorial-use.html).The war file deployed in Tomcat has the code to return the applicant's credit score.The credit score is random number between 200 and 800
+* Setup tomcat with SampleRest.war file as described [here](https://docs.adobe.com/content/help/en/experience-manager-learn/forms/ic-print-channel-tutorial/introduction.html).The war file deployed in Tomcat has the code to return the applicant's credit score.
+The credit score is random number between 200 and 800

 * [Import the assets into AEM using package manager](assets/invokefdmasservicestep.zip).The package contains the following: